google/ExoPlayer/hls.md

 HlsMediaSource hlsMediaSource =
     new HlsMediaSource.Factory(dataSourceFactory).createMediaSource(uri);
 // Create a player instance.
-SimpleExoPlayer player = ExoPlayerFactory.newSimpleInstance(context);
+SimpleExoPlayer player = new SimpleExoPlayer.Builder(context).build();
-// Prepare the player with the HLS media source. player.prepare(hlsMediaSource);
+// Prepare the player with the media source. player.prepare(hlsMediaSource);
 ~~~
 {: .language-java}